“Pure Sound for

 Reviews

 Acoustic Technologies, LLC, launched its Classic-Series single-driver loudspeakers at the 2009 CES in Las Vegas and has since then attended AK Fest 2009 and the Rocky Mountain Audio Fest 2009 and the 2010 CES.
 Our Classic -Series loudspeakers have received an overwhelmingly positive response from our visitors.
-We are very proud of our product and would like to share some of the professional reviews our loudspeakers generated during these shows:
+We are very proud of our product and would like to share some of the professional reviews our loudspeakers have generated:

 John Atkinson - stereophile.com (RMAF 2009 Show Report) at http://blog.stereophile.com/rmaf2009/wheres_the_rest_of_the_speaker/: